bruceravel/demeter/documentation/Athena/hephaestus.rst

 Absorption
 ----------

-This is the start page for HEPHAESTUS and is used to display information about edge and line energies for the elements.
+This is the start page for :demeter:`hephaestus` and is used to display information about edge and line energies for the elements.

 A periodic table is displayed atop three lists that will be filled in